MACHINE CT174 SILICASILICON RENDER 1.0mm

 Which spray machines is CT174 Machine compatible with, and what pressure should I run?

-The render is formulated for professional rendering units including PFT G4, SPG Baumaschinen PG 20, and Wagner PC 830, running at a minimum operating pressure of 2 bar through a nozzle aperture of ≥6 mm.
+The render is formulated for professional units including PFT G4, SPG Baumaschinen PG 20, and Wagner PC 830, running at a minimum 2 bar through a ≥ 6 mm nozzle.
 Operating pressure varies with machine type, hose length, and pumping height, so the most reliable method is to run a test spray on a spare board at the start of each shift to calibrate flow rate, nozzle delivery, and consistency before committing to the elevation.

-CT174 Machine is supplied across the full Ceresit Colours of Nature palette — 516 through-body-pigmented shades tinted on a dedicated Ceresit machine at our Southampton warehouse and ready for next-day dispatch.
-For projects requiring a shade outside the standard Ceresit range, our team mixes bespoke colours to order on the same equipment, matching specific RAL codes, NCS references, or shades from other manufacturers' palettes.
-Our warehouse also mixes the Atlas 480-shade SAH palette on a separate dedicated machine, bringing the combined colour choice across both systems to over 1,000 standard shades plus bespoke matching.
-Browse the colour sample catalogues to view both palettes on physical rendered swatches.
+CT174 Machine is supplied across the full Ceresit Colours of Nature palette — 516 through-body-pigmented shades tinted on a dedicated machine at the Southampton warehouse for next-day dispatch.
+For a shade outside the standard Ceresit range, the team mixes bespoke colours to order, matching specific RAL codes, NCS references, or other manufacturers' palettes.
+The warehouse also mixes the Atlas 480-shade SAH palette on separate equipment, bringing the combined choice across both systems to over 1,000 standard shades plus bespoke matching.
+Browse the colour sample catalogues to view both palettes on rendered swatches.

 Is CT174 Machine an environmentally responsible specification?

-CT174 Machine is a water-based formulation with very low volatile organic compound (VOC) content, producing minimal fumes during application — a practical benefit for installers working inside scaffold enclosures on large commercial projects.
-The 1.0 mm grain uses approximately 1.5 kg/m² of material per layer, a fraction of the 30–40 kg/m² that traditional sand-and-cement renders require at 15–20 mm thickness, significantly reducing material consumption and site waste per square metre.
-Through-body colour eliminates the recurring resource cost of periodic repainting, and Ceresit's Eco Bucket packaging uses up to 62% post-consumer recycled polypropylene.
+CT174 Machine is a water-based formulation with very low VOC content, producing minimal fumes during application — a practical benefit for installers inside scaffold enclosures on large commercial projects.
+The 1.0 mm grain uses approximately 1.5 kg/m² per layer, a fraction of the 30–40 kg/m² a traditional sand-and-cement render needs at 15–20 mm, significantly reducing material consumption and site waste.
+Through-body colour removes the recurring cost of repainting, and Ceresit's Eco Bucket packaging uses up to 62 % post-consumer recycled polypropylene.

 Technical Documentation — CT174 Machine 1.0 mm TDS and DoP